Unfriendly Wife, Very Friendly Husband

-The unfriendly woman describes herself using terms like "shy", "not talkative", or "busy" depending on the occasion.
+The unfriendly woman describes herself using terms like "shy," "not talkative," or "busy," depending on the occasion.

 Her very friendly husband defends her with “She’s real sweet when you get to know her.”

-You bet, he's right, but does anybody really want to know her?
+You bet, he's right; but does anybody really want to know her?
 His female friends are likely to have one of two reactions to this unfriendly woman.

-- The callous women may interpret the wife’s aloofness coupled with the husband’s charisma to mean lack of fun in the union; they want to vote themselves in as the substitute source of pleasure for the husband.
+- The callous women may take the wife’s aloofness coupled with the husband’s charisma to mean lack of fun in the union; they want to vote themselves in as the substitute source of pleasure for the husband.

 What Is She Hiding?